MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/UpcomingSDKChanges.md

 ## Retail SDK reference folder to NuGet Gallery
 All the reference binaries for the Commerce runtime, Commerce Scale Unit, Commerce proxy, commerce tool, and so on, are published in the Retail SDK\\Reference folder.
 Currently, your extensions reference that folder.
+However, Microsoft is planning to move away from this model and publish the SDK references in the NuGet Gallery instead.

+> [!NOTE]
-However, Microsoft is planning to move away from this model and publish the SDK references in the NuGet Gallery instead. **Therefore, for this new model, you should change your extension project so that it references the NuGet Gallery instead of the Retail SDK\\reference folder.
-This change will require a reference update and recompilation in your extension project.**
+> For this new model, you should change your extension project so that it references the NuGet Gallery instead of the Retail SDK\\reference folder.
+This change will require a reference update and recompilation in your extension project.

 This new model will simplify the update process.
 For example, if you require any updated references in the Retail SDK, you must currently go to Microsoft Dynamics Lifecycle Services (LCS), apply the latest binaries updates, and so on.
 In the NuGet approach, you can just right-click to get the updated version.